rexrainbow/phaser3-rex-notes/docs/docs/containerlite.md

     - `padding` :
         - `0` : No extra padding space.
 Default value.
         - A number : Add extra padding space around this render-texture.
-- Draw all visible children on a texture
+- Draw all visible children on a dynamic-texture
     ```javascript
     container.snapshot({
         padding: 0,